moacirrf/v4l2loopback-fedora-silverblue/README.md

         Built:        Mon Feb 19 06:50:31 2024
         OS/Arch:      linux/amd64

+## Express build and instalation
+If you just want build and run, lets go!:

+1. Build

+        sh podman_build.sh

+2. Install the module as a systemd service

+        sudo sh install.sh

+3. Check if all is ok

+        sudo dmesg

+    Output will be:

+        [18109.162005] videodev: Linux video capture interface: v2.00 [18109.164951] v4l2loopback driver version 0.13.1 (snapshot) loaded

+If module stop works just repeat all steps again.

+## Detailed Build

+***

 ### Preparing build to your Fedora Version
 1. Checkout or download all this files on a directory, after download you must have this files: